skecskes/data-manager/README.md

 There is a set of workers.
 Each worker downloads an assigned subset of data chunks from a large persistent storage and is responsible for serving queries to assigned data.

-Your task is to develop the data management component of a worker, that has the following interface:
+This is a data management component of a worker, with the following interface:

 ```rust
 use std::collections::HashMap;